JakeSnake55/Knightmare3/README.md

-Building a 3d Game with imgui (allegro also planned for)
+Building a 3d Game with ImGui and Allegro.

+Current features:
+	Debug window if defined value is set to true.
+	DemoWindow from ImGui
+	Neat Structuring (so far)

+Planned Features:
+	folder architecture for nicer structure in github (may not be necessary)